-- The Council's Development Management team will be made aware of Southern Water's comments on the site allocations in the plan that do not yet have planning permission so that consultation on future planning applications will be sought. - The revisions to policies made in light of Southern Water's comments on the Regulation 18 Local Plan ensures that developers engage and collaborate with Southern Water to ensure there is adequate wastewater infrastructure and water supply capacity to serve development or that adequate future provision can be made.
-Planning conditions can be used to secure the necessary mitigation required. - The Council will continue to engage with Southern Water in respect of the progress on the Sutton Scotney pipeline and the works at Brambridge, and the future scheme at Harestock. - The Council will ensure that policy provisions are in place to protect existing and future wastewater and water infrastructure from the impacts of development. - A further iteration of the statement of common ground will be required to reflect Southern Water's response to the Reg 19 Consultation.
+- The Council's Development Management team will be made aware of Southern Water's comments on the site allocations in the plan that do not yet have planning permission so that consultation on future planning applications will be sought. - The revisions to policies made in light of Southern Water's comments on the Regulation 18 Local Plan and the Regulation 19 Local Plan ensures that developers engage and collaborate with Southern Water to ensure there is adequate wastewater infrastructure and water supply capacity to serve development or that adequate future provision can be made.
+Planning conditions can be used to secure the necessary mitigation required. - The Council will continue to engage with Southern Water in respect of the progress on the Sutton Scotney pipeline and the works at Brambridge, and the future scheme at Harestock.
+Southern Water have provided two letters to the Council (July and November 2024) which sets out updates to the works at that time.
+The Council will ensure that policy provisions are in place to protect existing and future wastewater and water infrastructure from the impacts of development. - The Council and Southern Water will continue to liaise in regard to the Southern Water WRMP 2024.

-7. Timetable for Review and ongoing cooperation
+8. Timetable for Review and ongoing cooperation